CAIMAN-ASR server release bundle

 2. Start the CAIMAN-ASR server with the hardware checkpoint:

-3. Once the server prints "Starting server on port 3030", you can start the simple client.
+3. Once the server prints "Server started on port 3030", you can start the simple client.
 This will send a librispeech example wav to the CAIMAN-ASR server and print the transcription:

 cd simple_client